Loading…

 Example of saving money on labour cost

-Adding these labour costs with the cost to drill 10 holes from before we get:
+Adding these labour costs to the drilling costs above, total cost to drill 10 holes is:

 Saves tools